 Perhaps the easiest option right now is to play .ogg files online by simply using Google Drive or the Google Chrome browser.
 They have an easy to use, a drag-and-play feature that many users have fallen in love with.

-Since virtually everyone has access to Google Drive and/or Google Chrome, more people are using these as .ogg options than ever before.
+Since virtually everyone has access to Google Drive and/or Google Chrome, more people are using these as .ogg files options than ever before.

 More recently, Opera and Firefox have jumped aboard, offering this easy drag-and-play solution.
 It works for other file formats as well.

-If there is one hold up, it is the fact that Apple devices don’t support the .ogg format without having a separate application.
-VLC for Mobile and OPlayer HD are the two most popular options for those trying to play and .ogg file on their iPhone, iPad or any other Apple device.
+If there is one hold up, it is the fact that Apple devices don’t support the .ogg file format without having a separate application.
+VLC for Mobile and OPlayer HD are the two most popular options for those trying to play and .ogg file on their iPhone, iPad, or any other Apple device.

 For this reason, the majority of .ogg files originate on PCs with Windows or Linux OS instead of Macs.